beamzer/ScirtScan/README.md

 for linux use:
 > xdg-open yyyymmdd/index.html

-If you want to put the files on a webserver, put the index.html one level up from the yyyymmdd directory so the links to the per website debug files still work.
-The file styles.css is used by sql2html.py to generate the index.html, so after that it's not used anymore.
+If you want to put the files on a webserver, copy the yyyymmdd directory(s) to the webserver root.
+The file styles.css is used by sql2html.py to generate the index.html, after that it's not used anymore.

 ## Structure
 The main python script (scirtscan.py) works with functions, you can easily comment out functions to test a single one, or add a new function for new checks.
 I will add an commandline option for this soon.